jbarratt/serialized-hugo/content/about.md

 * [Twitter](https://twitter.com/jbarratt)
 * [LinkedIn](https://www.linkedin.com/in/joshua-barratt-9b33274/)

-My [resume](/JoshuaBarrattResume.pdf) is also available, should you have an interesting opportunity to discuss -- though I'm very happy at [SendGrid](https://sendgrid.com/), helping reliably deliver the world's wanted email.
+My [resume](/JoshuaBarrattResume.pdf) is also available, should you have an interesting opportunity to discuss.

+I'm currently happily working as an Architect at [Twilio](https://twilio.com/), focusing on internal platforms used to power our massive scale communications tools.

+## About the site

 The name serialized has a double meaning.
 For programmers, to 'serialize' something is to take something from a live, running program and store it on disk in a way that can be brought back to life later, possibly by a different program.
 I liked that aspect -- I'm dumping life thoughts and threads from my life onto disk, where some other reader will pick them up and bring them to life in their head.
 I also like the way the name (albeit with slightly different spelling) is a callback to [serial novels][1] like Sherlock Holmes.